bjornmeansbear/lectureScripts/ClimateDesigners.md

 If you thought that sounded like what you think Design should do... well then you might be a climate designer...

 ### Climate Designers.
-What is it; who is it for; why does it exist???
+What is it; who is it for; why does it exist

+"Climate designer" is a title you can grant yourself, as well as a community organization.

 A climate designer is a designer using their creative powers to fight the climate crisis.

-Climate Designers is by and for designers taking on climate change — Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ... any and all kinds of designers.
+Climate Designers is by and for designers taking on climate change — Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ...
 Any designer doing work in the climate space.

-Climate designers is for anyone of any age, any skill level, any amount of time in the field.
+This means anyone of any age, any skill level, any amount of time in the field.

 Climate Designers has two important aims: